 However, with a web content filter for guest WiFi, these potential scenarios can be avoided.
 A WiFi filter puts you in control of what your guests can access from their personal mobile devices – protecting guests and their mobile devices from online threats, preventing Internet users and non-Internet users from being exposed to inappropriate content, and ensuring that there is enough bandwidth for every guest to access the Internet at all times.

 With WiFi content filtering, not only will you be providing your guests with a higher level of service, you will likely generate additional custom from businesses that continue to provide their customers with an unsafe browsing environment.
 We expand on each of the main “guest” reasons for implementing WiFi content filtering below; but, while discussing the commercial advantages of WiFi content filtering, this would be a good time to discuss your own online protection.

 Protecting Your Router from Malware

-In addition to messing with your router´s DNS settings, a hacker can install drive-by malware downloads onto your router, use a cross site request forgery attack to take control of your router administration, or launch a worm that will seek out other WiFi routers within range to install botnets that hackers could control remotely.
+In addition to messing with your router´s DNS settings, a hacker can install drive-by malware downloads onto your router, use a cross site request forgery attack to take control of your router administration, or launch a worm that will seek out other WiFi routers within range of yours to install botnets that hackers could control remotely.
 If your WiFi router is within range of somebody else´s already-compromised WiFi router, your wireless network could already be being controlled by a hacker.